robvanson/akouste/README.md

 > \[//comment\]: \# "----------"

+There is a hidden parameter that has no associated text input field: **body.style**.
+It is used to change the full page style.
+For instance:

+> \[//parameter\]: \# "body.style: font-family: Arial, Helvetica, sans-serif;background-color:GhostWhite;"

+Changes the font to *sans-serif*, preverably *Arial*, or *Helvetica*.
+It also changes the background color of the page.

 ### The stimulus table

 The stimulus table is stored below the settings area in the markdown file.
 This area can be edited directly, but that should rarely be necessary.
 When a *.csv* file is uploaded, the contents automatically replace the existing data in the markdown file.
 It suffices to save the markdown with the **Save MD...** button.